-1 Open the /opt/novell/zenworks/bin/zman file in a text editor.
+1 Open the /opt/microfocus/zenworks/bin/zman file in a text editor.

-2 Search for the MEM_OPTS variable, then change its value to -Xms64m -Xmx256m or -Xmx64m -Xmx512m.
+2 Search for the MEM\OPTS variable, then change its value to -Xms64m - Xmx256m or -Xms64m - Xmx512m.

-3 Save the /opt/novell/zenworks/bin/zman file.
+3 Save the /opt/microfocus/zenworks/bin/zman file.

-Using zac bundle install command to install a bundle on a device also installs other bundles assigned to the device

-Explanation: If you use the zac bundle-install command to install a bundle that contains characters such as underscore(), dollar(\$), hash(#), or exclamation(!) followed by an alphanumeric value in its name, all the assigned bundles whose name contains the character followed by the alphanumeric value are also installed on the device.
+Using zac bundle install command to install a bundle on a device also installs other bundles assigned to the device contains characters such as underscore(\), dollar(\$), hash(#), or exclamation(!) followed by an alphanumeric value in its name, all the assigned bundles whose name contains the character followed by the alphanumeric value are also installed on the device.